 There is great flexibility in making a bequest

-the residue of your estate - after having made provision for your dependants you may choose to bequeath the remainder of your estate to UCT.
+- the residue of your estate – after having made provision for your dependents you may choose to bequeath the remainder of your estate to UCT

 Making your intentions clear